A higher chromatic analogue of the image of J: Introduction

 \subsection{Acknowledgements}

-It is a pleasure to thank Mark Behrens, Ethan Devinatz, Bj{\o}rn Ian Dundas, Drew Heard, Jacob Lurie, Peter May, and Eric Peterson for a number of very helpful conversations.
+It is a pleasure to thank Mark Behrens, Ethan Devinatz, Bj{\o}rn Ian Dundas, Drew Heard, Jacob Lurie, Peter May, Eric Peterson, and Charles Rezk for a number of very helpful conversations.
 I refer the reader to Peterson's very interesting \cite{peterson_annular} for an alternative approach to some of the constructions studied here.
 Several of the ideas in this paper grew from the results in \cite{sati_wes}, joint with Hisham Sati; I wish to thank him for an excellent collaboration.
 I am very grateful to Daniel Davis and Tyler Lawson, whose careful reading of a first draft of this paper has greatly improved it.
+I would also like to thank the referee for a number of important clarifications and improvements on proofs.
 Lastly, even a cursory read of this paper will reflect the fact that it is deeply influenced by the papers \cite{rw, hms, abghr, spitz_ost}.
-I am happy to acknowledge support for this research from the Australian Research Council under the Discovery Project and Future Fellowship schemes.
+I am happy to acknowledge support for this research from the Australian Research Council under the Discovery Project and Future Fellowship schemes, as well as the National Science Foundation, via DMS-1406162.